English (ENGL)

 ENGL 422.
 Native American Literature.
 3 Hours.

 A study of the works of Native American writers of poetry, drama, fiction and nonfiction prose.
-Successful completion of this course satisfies the Cultures and Peoples requirement for graduation.
 Category C.

 Prerequisite: Any 200-level ENGL course with a D or better.